 The Schalmont Central School District is dedicated to preparing students for success in college, the workplace and in life.

 While academics are at the heart of education, Schalmont students also have access to a variety of extracurricular opportunities throughout their years in grade school.
-Schalmont produces numerous Section II Class B championship athletic teams, award-winning musicians, accomplished artists, and civic-minded youth who volunteer their time to immprove the quality of life in our community and beyond3.
+Schalmont produces numerous Section II Class B championship athletic teams, award-winning musicians, accomplished artists, and civic-minded youth who volunteer their time to improve the quality of life in our community and beyond.

 The concept of curriculum has its roots in the Latin word for “race course,” which signifies the experiences children must past through in order to become adults.
 Those experiences happen both inside and outside the classroom, encompassing all that is academic and extracurricular.

-The Schalmont curriculum also designed to prepare students for all state assessments including 4th and 8th grade science and math as well as in high school with the Regents exams.
-Under Race to the Top, a competitive national grant program, there is increased national emphasis on improving academic performance.
+The Schalmont curriculum is also designed to prepare students for all state assessments including 4th and 8th grade science and math as well as in high school with the Regents exams.
 New York is a lead member in the Partnership for the Assessment of Readiness for College and Careers (PARCC) testing consortium.
 The state Education Department is also considering additional state tests in grades K-3, in science and social studies at the middle school level, and in social studies and English language arts at the high school level.

 Schalmont students are encouraged to strive for excellence through an array of extracurriculars, electives and other advanced academic programs and activities.
-Those opportunities begin in elementary school, with the Math Olympiads Club for example, and span through high school, where students find multiple options for college credit-bearing courses.
+Those opportunities begin in elementary school and span through high school, where students find multiple options for college credit-bearing courses.
 Seniors routinely leave Schalmont with opportunities to finish their higher education early, select a second major or change majors without delaying college graduation.
 Beginning in their junior year, a number of students attend skilled training for various professions provided by Capital Region BOCES.